 Surgery for Pelvic Organ Prolapse:

-Different minimally-invasive surgical options are available for surgical repair of pelvic organ prolapse.
+Different minimally invasive surgical options are available for surgical repair of pelvic organ prolapse.
 A woman may benefit from one type of surgery more than another based on her treatment goals, overall health, prior surgical history, and severity of prolapse.
+Recovery varies based on the surgical option chosen.
 Your physician will help you determine which surgery is best for you.